 |Limits and Continuity||6-7%|

-- Paper-II: The topics related to Mathematics in Paper-II and their importance is given below.
+The JEE Advanced Syllabus topics related to Mathematics in Paper-II along with their weightage, are given below.

 |Application of Derivatives||19-20%|